brson/treasuretree/solana-hackathon.md

 As it stands our Solana contract does not properly verify the signatures it needs to &mdash;
 it just accepts its input as valid.
-We need to restructure our cryptographic code within the rest of our application to do more Solana-specific signing operations.
+To fix this we need to restructure our cryptographic code within the rest of our application to do more Solana-specific signing operations.
 This is a bit of a bummer, as we were hoping to keep the application logic blockchain-agnostic.